gurditsingh/hydeout/_posts/test.md

 ## Declare multiple parameter groups gives you these additional benefits:

- 1. **write your own control structures:**
+ - **write your own control structures:**

 	**Lets create are own while loop name wheely:**  By using multiple parameter groups you can build are own control structures. wheely must be defined to have two parameter groups.

- 2. List item
+	 - **first parameter group** which is the expression between the two parentheses.
+Note that this expression yields a Boolean value.
+Therefore, by looking at this code you know whilst must be defined so that it’s first parameter group is expecting a Boolean parameter of some sort.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgzNDIxMzUyNywtMTczMjIzODc5OCwtND
+eyJoaXN0b3J5IjpbLTQwMzk3NzQ2MSwtMTczMjIzODc5OCwtND
 cxNjgyODkxLDIwMzY2ODY2MTIsNDY4OTkwMjk2LDEyNzQ5NjU4
 NTIsODE3ODYxODEzLDUyMTI3NDI5MywtMzA3MjkyNDcsMTIxNT
 EzMjUzMiwtMTM0MzE4NjA0NywxODY2MzczMDEzLC0xMTkyNzc0